Xe/site/blog/how-i-start-nix-2020-03-08.markdown

 $ cargo build
 ```

-This will download all of the dependencies you need and precompile Rocket.
-This
+This will download all of the dependencies you need and precompile Rocket, and it
 will help speed up later builds.

 ### Write our "hello world" route